pagkly/Zed/Investopedia4/How Countertrade Works.md

 ## Benefits and Drawbacks

 A major benefit of countertrade is that it facilitates the conservation of foreign currency, which is a prime consideration for cash-strapped nations and provides an alternative to traditional financing that may not be available in developing nations.
-Other benefits include lower unemployment, higher sales, better capacity utilization, and ease of entry into challenging markets.
+Other benefits include lower [[Unemployment|unemployment]], higher sales, better capacity utilization, and ease of entry into challenging markets.

-A major drawback of countertrade is that the [[value proposition]](https://www.investopedia.com/terms/v/valueproposition.asp) may be uncertain, particularly in cases where the goods being exchanged have significant price [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).
+A major drawback of countertrade is that the [[value proposition]](https://www.investopedia.com/terms/v/valueproposition.asp) may be uncertain, particularly in cases where the goods being exchanged have significant price [[volatility]](https://www.investopedia.com/terms/v/[[Volatility|volatility]].asp).
 Other disadvantages of countertrade include complex negotiations, potentially higher costs and logistical issues.

 Additionally, how the activities interact with various trade policies can also be a point of concern for open-market operations.
 Opportunities for trade advancement, shifting terms, and conditions instituted by developing nations could lead to discrimination in the marketplace.